Computer Science Foundations

 Do you help with distributed databases and sharding?

 Yes.
 Horizontal sharding by hash, range, or geographic key with explicit resharding strategy.
 Consistent hashing for elastic clusters where adding or removing a node moves only K/N keys.
 Two-phase commit for cross-shard transactions with explicit handling of the coordinator-failure window.
-Paxos and Raft consensus for replicated state machines (Stanford CS244B, MIT 6.824).
+Paxos and Raft consensus for replicated state machines, the staple of graduate distributed-systems courses.
 Eventual consistency models: read-your-writes, monotonic reads, causal consistency.
 Production references: Spanner (TrueTime plus 2PC plus Paxos), CockroachDB (Raft per range), DynamoDB (consistent hashing plus quorum reads), Cassandra (lightweight transactions via Paxos).

 Need Databases Help?